gamersa22/MapPins/README.md

 # MapPins
-Little add-on (420kb).
+Little add-on (553kb).
 It adds additional pins on your ingame map.
+Now Suports Gamepad / console
 If you want to help to add survey/treasure maps then:
 1. Right click on map in your inventory>link in chat, copy this string.
 2. Find location, type /loc, copy this string.